Sicherheit: Pufferüberlauf in Linux - Pro-Linux

 Update Information:

-The 4.8-rc7 release contains a number of important fixes across the tree
+The 4.7.5 update contains a number of important fixes across the tree

 -------------------------------------------------------------------------------